python4me/python4me.github.io/_posts/2020-11-26-lecture-notes-1.md

 math: true
 ---

 I'm hoping you all already installed python and sublime text (or an IDE of your choice) according to your operating system since I won't be wasting time on that.
 Actually I got no way to waste time on that since I got no windows and Linux comes with python pre-installed.
+Check [this](https://www.howtogeek.com/197947/how-to-install-python-on-windows/) if you haven't installed python and [this](https://www.how2shout.com/how-to/install-sublime-text-in-windows-for-python.html) for installing sublime text.

 # Opening the shell